Swissman1/hornets-nest-evolution-project/Readme.md

 ## Project Scope and Goals

 The primary scope of this project is to digitize and represent the historical evolution of physical infrastructure, focusing initially on **roads and railways** within **Mecklenburg County**.
-Potential future expansion may include adjacent areas, depending on data availability and project resources.
+Potential future expansion may include adjacent areas, and tracking land use over time, depending on data availability and project resources.
+Additionally, while the roads are storyless, this project could serve as a jumping off point for highlighting interesting stories, and locations in the area.

 The key goals of this project are:

-* **Uncovering Hidden History:** To document and visualize the often-unseen historical layers of Charlotte through its infrastructure.
+* **Uncovering Hidden History:** To document and visualize the often-unseen historical traces of old Charlotte through its infrastructure.
+* **Spread said history in a easy to access form** For now the data is accessible mainly through dedicated GIS clients such as QGIS(free), but a dedicated website with visualization similar to [Mecklenburg time machine](https://timemachine.mcmap.org/#35.290608681589795/-80.82378745079042/17/-1009843200000) would be immensely valueable.
+Web developers are welcome!
 * **Historical Visualization:** To create a visually engaging and informative representation of how Mecklenburg County's transportation network has developed over time.
 * **Temporal Analysis:** To enable users to analyze the spatial and temporal relationships between different infrastructure elements and their impact on the region's growth.
-* **Data Preservation:** To create a digital archive of historical infrastructure information, making it accessible for research, education, and public interest.
+* **Data Preservation:** To create a consolidated, traceable digital archive of historical infrastructure information, making it accessible for research, education, and public interest.
+Many maps are scanned and show a snapshot in time, but are patchy, and often have inaccuracies, owing to the inherent inprecision of historical mapping artistic nature of many maps.
-* **Community Contribution:** To foster a collaborative environment where individuals can contribute their knowledge and resources to enhance the accuracy and completeness of the dataset.
+* **Community Contribution:** To foster a collaborative space where individuals can collectively learn about both history, and tooling to better document and visualize it.

-## License

-This project is licensed under the [MIT License](LICENSE).
-See the `LICENSE` file for more details.